Tova (in Jerusalem):

 In this e-mail conversation, I got the news we dread, always, especially in war.

-- Within hours, Haaretz and the Jerusalem Post (two among many English language Israeli papers and blogs I follow) posted Noam's photo and a brief bio.
-Israeli papers and radio stations always announce the names as soon as immediate survivors have been notified.
+- Within hours, Haaretz and the Jerusalem Post (among English-language Israeli papers and blogs I follow) posted Noam's photo and a brief bio.
+Israeli media always announce the names as soon as immediate survivors have been notified.
 (I shuddered, recalling that some elected officials and others in the USA chastise TV news programs for issuing a daily "roll call" — naming American troops killed in Iraq.)
-Tragically, the media update the names and photos steadily.

-- Minutes before Tova sent me her first e-mail, I had sent an e-mail to Chaim, Noam's father.
-I wanted to lend strength and to send love via my previous blog entry, where I had written about Noam — alive — and about Aviyah, our cousins Ditza’s and Chanan’s paratrooper son.
+- Minutes before Tova's emails, I had sent to Noam's father, Chaim, the message, "checking news at 3 a.m., again," hoping to lend strength and sending love by writing about Noam — alive and about Aviyah, our cousins Ditza’s and Chanan’s paratrooper son.

-- And now, Tova's e-mail alerted me that Chaim wasn't at his computer, and why: One of the boys was gone.
-Chaim and his family were together, in a pool of shock and grief.
-In an instant, they had become the bereaved good people who lost a son, a brother, a fiance, an uncle.
+- And now, reading Tova's e-mails I understood that Chaim wasn't at his computer; he and his family were together, in a pool of shock and grief.
+And in an instant, they had joined the bereaved people who lost a child, a sibling, a fiance, a relative, a neighbor, a friend, a colleague, a teacher.

 Of Torah, often called a path, we learn —